exaloop/codon/docs/sphinx/tutorial/primer.rst

     t = (1, 2.2)  # Tuple[int, float]
     lt = list(t)  # compile error: t is not homogenous

-    lp = [1, 2.1, 3, 5]  # compile error: Seq will not automatically cast a float to an int
+    lp = [1, 2.1, 3, 5]  # compile error: Codon will not automatically cast a float to an int

 This will work, though: